 - Any particular food or beverages to avoid while taking this medication?

-- How will you know if it is working?
+- How long will it take to work?
+How will I know if it is working?

-- What side effects should you watch out for?
-What should you do if they occur?
+- What side effects should I watch out for?
+What should I do if they occur?

 - Can I crush pills?
 Split pills?